Thee Parkside Hosts Benefit for Exodus Drummer Tom Hunting

 The first recording to feature Nunn playing guitar since he took up the instrument, it showcases more deft six-string interplay and some of the band’s most memorable metal anthems yet.
 Hell Fire is joined by two rising SF metal outfits.
 All-star quintet Molten features a murderer’s row of scene veterans including guitarists Chris Corona (Floating Goat, Hazzard’s Cure, and Wild Eyes among others), Gary Goudreau (East Coast band End-time Illusion), drummer Damon Lockaby (Banquet) and Hell Fire bassist Bandala playing bass as well as keys and classical guitar (singer Brandon Bristol rounds out the band).

 The band quickly gained a following with its brutal mix of thrash and death metal influences, garnering national press coverage just on the strength of their demo.
 Early in 2021, Molten self-released its punishing debut full-length Dystopian Syndrome to wide praise.
-Like-minded blackened SF metallers Hellhunter open the show.
-More information on the event is available at Thee Parkside website and the Subliminal SF website.MORE NEWS: California Recall: State Legislators Call for Reform in Wake of Expensive Recall Election
+Like-minded blackened SF metallers Hellhunter open the show with Will Carroll guesting behind the drum kit.
+More information on the event is available at Thee Parkside website and the Subliminal SF website.MORE NEWS: San Francisco Launches Fund to Help Businesses Repair Broken Windows, Other Vandalism

 Tom Hunting Benefit with Hell Fire, Molten and Hellhunter